malvikasharan/APRICOT/README.md

                         Species name (comma separated if more than one) for taxonomy id retreival
 ````
-The taxonomy ids are saved in the text file taxonomy_ids.txt in the directory helper_files in the input folder of the main analysis directory (APRICOT_analysis).
+The taxonomy ids are saved in the text file taxonomy_ids.txt in the directory reference_db_files.
 ````
-APRICOT_analysis
-    └───├input
-            └───├helper_files
+source_files
+    └───├reference_db_files
             |    taxonomy_ids.txt
 ````